omidrohanian/learning_tensorflow/README.md

-A growing collection of scripts to explore tensorfow and learn about its capabilities
+A growing collection of scripts to explore tensorflow and learn about its capabilities